vnen/godot-tiled-importer/README.md

 * Set the type of the object to `navigation` or `occluder` to use it as such.

+* Objects in object layer cannot be set as `navigation`.

 * Only polygons can be used as occluder/navigation.
 For those, you can make a polygon or polyline in Tiled.
 Rectangles will be converted to polygons, but ellipses are not accepted.